suryachand2k1/-DS-5690-Paper_Presentation-/README.md

 Overall, the paper emphasizes the need to systematically address the outlined challenges to maximize the beneficial applications of LLM technology.

+## RQs Answered

+The paper addresses two main research questions:

+1. **Challenges with LLMs:**
+   *What are the key unresolved technical, practical and scientific problems currently faced by Large Language Models (LLMs)?*

+2. **Applications and Impact of LLMs:**
+   *In which fields are LLMs effectively applied ?*

 ## Challenges

 The challenges associated with Large Language Models (LLMs) are broadly divided into three main categories as previously discussed: **Design Challenges**, **Behavioral Challenges**, and **Scientific Challenges**.